-NASA Heliophysics Summer School
+NASA Heliophysics Summer School 2024

 The Summer School at a glance

 Run by NASA's Living With a Star program and UCAR/CPAESS since 2007, the Heliophysics Summer School focuses on the physics of space weather events that start at the Sun and influence atmospheres, ionospheres and magnetospheres throughout the solar system.
-The Summer School is comprised of two sections.
-There will be a remote phase from July 17-21, 2023; and an in-person phase from August 7-11, 2023.
-We have expanded the summer school to include a remote phase so that more people can participate.

-Why attend the Summer School?
+Why attend the 2024 Heliophysics Summer School?

 - Deepen your understanding of how Sun-Earth processes are connected

-- Learn from accomplished faculty using a defined curriculum
+- Learn from accomplished faculty

 - Meet other early-career scientists from all over the globe